 In the state of Georgia domestic violence is defined as criminal acts that occur between certain types of family members.

-The type of relationships that are usually defined within the scope of “family violence” include:
+According to our Toccoa personal injury attorneys, the type of relationships that are usually defined within the scope of “family violence” include:

 - Former or current spouses

 - People who are parents of a mutual child

 - People currently or previously living within the same household.

 The types of acts that could be considered domestic violence include simple battery, battery, simple assault, assault, stalking, unlawful restraint, criminal trespass, and other felonies committed between the previously mentioned people.

 Being convicted of a domestic violence offense can lead to difficulties in every aspect of your personal and professional life.